 £2.99 for paperback, 30 pages, contains bonus material (two extra very short stories).

 Only available on Amazon.

-Available for talks to literary festivals and organisations such as WI, U3A, family history and community groups etc:
+Available for talks on the historical background to any of my books, at literary festivals and organisations such as WI, U3A, family history and community groups etc:

 A 40-60 mins talk that can be tailored to your group, with slides if appropriate.